tomhnzhou/demo-for-play-and-neo4j/README.md

 3. sbt run

 There are two APIs:
 1. localhost:9000/initialize
-by doing this, all the original data in Neo4j will be removed, and example data: two actors and one movie, will be inserted.
+by doing this,  **all the original data in Neo4j will be removed**, and example data: two actors and one movie, will be inserted.

 2. localhost:9000/getActorsIn/<MovieName>
 you will get a table of all the actors in that movie in your database.

 Hope this can help!